harsh98trivedi/Amazon-Search-History-Cleaner/PRIVACY-POLICY.md

 ### Summary

-The Amazon Search Cleaner is a tool designed solely to enhance your user experience on Amazon by clearing search suggestions.
+The Amazon Search History Cleaner is a tool designed solely to enhance your user experience on Amazon by clearing search suggestions.
 It does not monitor, collect, or transmit your data.

 ### Contact